aridiosilva/DesignPrinciplesAndPatterns/README.md

 ## Static Polymorphism Technique to Implement Open-Closed Principle (OCP)

-Another technique for conforming to the OCP is through the use of **generics** or **parametric classes** in *Java* and **templates** in *C++*, that let us implement static polymorphims to implement the Open-Close Principle.
+Another technique for conforming to the OCP is through the use of **generics** or **parametric classes** in *Java* and **templates** in *C++*, that let us implement static polymorphims to conform the Open-Close Principle requirements.

 The following *C++ source code* example shows how this is done.
-The logOn method can be extended in this way with many different types of modems without requiring modification.
+The *logOn method* can be extended in the future in this way with many different types of modems without requiring modification.

 ```c++